jared-richard-clarke/frost-library/README.md

 1. Implement proper error messaging.
 Parsers currently produce an empty list, `'()`, when failing.
 2. Restrict lookahead, **LL(1)**, for `(or-else px py)`.
 If `px` fails after consuming input, `py` should fail without consuming any input.
-Some grammars, however, require arbitrary lookahead, so lookahead should be allowed if required explicitly.
+Some grammars, however, require arbitrary lookahead.
+Lookahead should be allowed if required explicitly.
 3. Parameterize input.
 Allow for inputs other than strings.